 After answering these initial questions, there are a few other points to consider.
 First, ensure that your experiments are measurable.
 For instance, if you wish to analyze the performance of a particular button on your website, be certain you have the systems in place to accomplish that goal.
 Google Tag Manager can be a useful tool when experimenting with buttons and other clickable elements.

 Second, it’s important to understand that your first attempt at choosing the right metrics may fail.
 This is part of the process – no business is immune to making marketing mistakes when it comes to analytics.
 If this happens, you may need to adjust or replace your approach.
 For example, many social media marketers tend to focus on impressions over conversions.
 While impressions bolster brand awareness, they do not always lead to increased sales.

 Don't overlook the importance and the reach of mobile marketing tactics.
 We live in a fast-paced world where customers do everything from paying bills to checking emails to shopping online by phone or tablet.
-Your digital marketing should include a mobile marketing component as well.
+Your digital strategy should leverage the mobile marketing component as well.

-Digital marketing is essential in today’s marketplace.
+Creative marketing is essential in today’s digital marketplace.
 Once you learn the rules of the online landscape, then you can begin to reap its rewards.
 I'd suggest starting with the Top 30 Digital Marketing Tools to Grow Your Business.

 With the volume of data available today, analytics should be a key part of your marketing strategy.
 However, not every metric will reveal valuable insight into your company’s progress.
 Setting clear business objectives and establishing KPIs requires a great deal of legwork, including collecting historical data and thoroughly researching business trends.